Franz-Josef-Danner/tracking/README.md

 The module `single_frame_tracker.py` adds a small panel in the Movie Clip Editor with a **Track Until Done** button.
-When pressed, it tracks all selected markers forward one frame at a time until none remain active.
+When pressed, it tracks all selected markers forward one frame at a time until none remain active or the scene's end frame is reached.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script